HugoDaniel/boreDOMTutorial/README.md

 To set the symbol in the button we use a `<slot>`.
 In boreDOM each `<slot>` is available at the `slots` attribute of the init/render function but also in the HTMLElement itself.

+## 9. Look for a winner

+To look for a winner condition we are going to bring in a function and update the handler, so that when the user plays the corresponding winner state is always updated.